guardian/mobile-n10n/docs/architecture/03-postgresql-upgrade.md

 2. After switchover, switch back to the original PROD DB

 Advantages:
-1. Prepare an empty Postgresql 13 database beforehand
+1. Prepare an empty Postgresql 13.6 database beforehand
+2. Use Postgresql 13.6 directly (rather than 13.4)

 Disadvantages:
 1. Changes to registrations database that happen during upgrade will be lost after switchover